robby1066/CSS-Grid-Debugger/README.md

 ## Designing with a grid system is great.
 Implementing the details can be hard

 CSS frameworks like Foundation and Twitter Bootstrap (among others) make building layouts with a well-defined grid system easy.
-Even with these powerful tools, it's sometimes it's a bit difficult to translate complex designs to a functional HTML version.
-It's easy for the details to get missed, espectially when dealing with responsive designs that need to work across multiple screen sizes.
-This library provides some overlays to help make sure your designs are lining up to a vertical and horizontal grid.
+Even with these powerful tools, it's sometimes it's a bit difficult to get the details right when building a complex design.
+This is especially true when dealing with responsive designs that need to work across multiple screen sizes.
+This lil' library provides some overlays to help make sure your designs are lining up to a vertical and horizontal grid.
 It has support for horizontal baseline grids (default 9px baseline), and vertical grids (currently Foundation and Twitter Bootstrap supported).

 Check out the [demo page here](http://robby1066.github.io/CSS-Grid-Debugger/).